z669016/adventofcode-2019/README.md

 ## Day 20
 Started to address this challenge with the ```DonutMaze``` class, that provides some helpful methods for this particular weird grid.
-It collects the labels and caches the from-to values per label, it can identify  a label and get the entry and exit poiints for the maze.
+It collects the labels and caches the from-to values per label, it can identify  a label and get the entry and exit points for the maze.
 Basically the stuff you need to create methods to run a BFS on the maze.

 The ```DonutMazeExplorer``` contains a ```shortestRoute()``` method that uses BFS to find the exit using a Point as state for the search.
 The ```successors(Point point)``` method simply transports to the other end of the gate when the